Lulaschkas/duco-mining-dashboard/README.md

 # duino-coin-mining-dashboard
 ![Dashboard preview](/dashboard.png)
 ## Features
-The duino-coin mining dashboard provides a lot of advanced features to monitor your miners, shows help if it detects a problem and can do much more.
+The [Duino-Coin mining dashboard](https://lulaschkas.github.io/duco-mining-dashboard/) provides a lot of advanced features to monitor your miners, shows help if it detects a problem and can do much more.
 Here is a list of its features:
 * Show user-balance
 * Show a real time user-balance chart